Journal

 5. Investor withdrawal.
 At the end of their term, Modern Lending sends principal plus interest owed to investors.

-In this example, we’ll simplify our marketplace down to one investor (Brittany) and one borrower (Art).
-We’ll also assume the following data about our loans is coming from our amortization schedule:
+To illustrate this, we’ll simplify our marketplace down to one investor and one borrower, and assume the following data comes from our amortization schedule:

 Transaction Type 1: Investor Deposit

-As Brittany deposits money on the Modern Lending platform, we debit (increase) the cash account and credit (increase) Brittany’s investor balance account.
-Brittany’s interest rate is fetched from our amortization schedule.
+As Lucy deposits money on the Modern Lending platform, we debit (increase) the cash account and credit (increase) Lucy's investor balance account.

-Notice that we don’t record any kind of interest due to Brittany on the ledger at this time, regardless of the fact Brittany was promised a 4.8% return upon sign-up.
+Notice that we don’t record any kind of interest due to Lucy on the ledger at this time.
 Interest is ledgered in a separate transaction (see below).

 Transaction Type 2: Borrower Disbursement

-When Art is approved for a loan and receives $5,000, we credit (decrease) our cash account and debit (increase) Art’s principal due account.
-As above, notice we do not record any kind of interest owed by Art at this time.
+When Desi is approved for a loan and receives $5,000, we credit (decrease) our cash account and debit (increase) Desi's principal due account.
+As above, notice we do not record interest owed.

 Transaction Type 3: Interest Calculation